Beckton Gas Works

-Beckton Gasworks was a major London gasworks built to manufacture coal gas and other products including coke from coal.
-It has been variously described as 'the largest such plant in the world' and 'the largest gas works in Europe'.
+Beckton Gas Works was a major London gasworks built to manufacture coal gas and other products including coke from coal.
+It has been variously described as "the largest such plant in the world" and "the largest gas works in Europe".
 It operated from 1870 to 1976, with an associated by-products works that operated from 1879 to 1970.
 The works were located on East Ham Level, on the north bank of the Thames at Gallions Reach, to the west of Barking Creek.

 History

 The plant was opened in 1870 by the Gas Light and Coke Company (GLCC).
-The name Beckton was given to the plant and the surrounding area of east London in honour of the company's governor Simon Adams Beck (1803-1883).
+The name Beckton was given to the plant and the surrounding area of east London in honour of the company's governor Simon Adams Beck (1803–1883).
 It came eventually to manufacture gas for most of London north of the Thames, with numerous smaller works being closed.
 Its counterpart south of the river was the South Metropolitan Gas Co's East Greenwich Gas Works on the Greenwich Peninsula.